MIYAGI SANT JUAN BAUTISTA MUSEUM

 Audience with the Pope

-A detailed, three-dimensional relief recreates the audience the Pope granted to Hasekura Tsunenaga.
+A detailed, three-dimensional relief recreates the audience the Pope granted to HASEKURA Tsunenaga.
 The illumination of the colorful image provides a sense of the mood during this moment in history.

 -